security-force-monitor/research-handbook/source/persons-postings.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-Entering ``posting`` defines the claim and defines the relevant fields to be used in further data entry about a ``posting``.
-For quality assurance purposes, entering ``posting`` should create an error if there is any entry for fields tied to other claim types, such as ``person``.
+Entering ``posting`` defines the claim and defines the relevant fields to be used in further data entry about a :ref:`posting`.
+For quality assurance purposes, entering ``posting`` should create an error if there is any entry for fields tied to other claim types, such as :ref:`person`.

 .. _posting-status-meta: